 4) For Future Case Documentation

 An intraoral camera helps immensely in documenting a patient’s case for future reference.
 In cases where the tooth decay problem is identified, the image from the initial stage can be captured, printed, and filed in the patient’s casebook.
 These images can be used in the future to compare the result of the treatment and more.
 Unlike earlier times, when dentists used to write an explanation of the problem in the case file, they now have access to images and videos for reference.
 They can accurately track the progress and advice changes in the treatment.

 5) Enhances Doctor’s Credibility

 We live in times when consumers want access to complete details and enjoy absolute control over their financial decisions.
 Some patients want to be convinced before spending money.
 In such a scenario, an intraoral camera enhances dentist-patient engagement considerably.

 With an intraoral camera, dentists are able to show and explain problems in real-time to patients as well as advise the course of treatment.
 An intraoral camera improves the doctor-patient trust, and a happy patient is always beneficial for the credibility of a clinician.
 It aids in offering patients transparency and education along with the confidence of the latest technological gadgets, thereby enabling them to happily trust the practitioner and refer others.

 6) Better for Insurance Claims

 On occasion, insurance companies need clarity of the problem and the treatment.
 Images captured through intraoral cameras offer visual proof to support insurance claims of patients.
 These high-resolution pictures bolster the patient’s case.
-Also, with almost immediate availability of images and videos, it saves a lot of time and hassle for both, the insured and the insurance company.
+Also, with almost the immediate availability of images and videos, it saves a lot of time and hassle for both the insured and the insurance company.